shashipoojary/invoice-flow/DEPLOYMENT.md

 ## 🎉 Success!

-Once deployed, your InvoiceFlow application will be:
+Once deployed, your FlowInvoicer application will be:
 - ✅ **Fully responsive** on all devices
 - ✅ **Secure** with JWT authentication
 - ✅ **Fast** with optimized builds